Privacy Policy

 Google Tag Manager

-We use “Google Tag Manager” on our website, a service provided by Google Ireland Limited, Google Building Gordon House, Barrow St, Dublin 4, Ireland (hereinafter referred to as “Google”).
-Google Tag Manager allows us to manage website tags through one interface.
+We use the “Google Tag Manager” on our website, a service of Google Ireland Limited, Google Building Gordon House, Barrow St, Dublin 4, Ireland (hereinafter referred to as “Google”).
+Google Tag Manager allows us to manage website tags through a single interface.
 The Google Tag Manager tool implements the tags.
-Google Tag Manager is a cookie-less domain and does not collect any personal data itself.
-Google Tag Manager takes care of triggering other tags, which in turn may collect data.
-Google Tag Manager does not access this data.
-If a deactivation has been made at the domain or cookie level, this remains in place for all tracking tags implemented with Google Tag Manager.
+Google Tag Manager is a cookie-free domain and does not collect any personal data itself.
+Google Tag Manager takes care of triggering other tags, which in turn can collect data.
+Google Tag Manager does not have access to this data.
+If a deactivation has been made at the domain or cookie level, it remains in place for all tracking tags implemented with Google Tag Manager.

-Further information on data protection can be found on the following Google web pages:
+You can find more information on data protection on the following Google web pages:

 FAQ Google Tag Manager: https://www.google.com/intl/de/tagmanager/faq.html